-Service Clinics – ABS created the Air Safety Foundation (ABS-ASF) in 1979 to develop educational and safety programs and materials through tax-deductible donations.
-One of its first ventures was the highly regarded “Service Clinic” program featuring visual inspections of members’ aircraft by expert mechanics.
+Beechcraft Maintenance Evaluations (formerly Service Clinics) – ABS created the Air Safety Foundation (ABS-ASF) in 1979 to develop educational and safety programs and materials through tax-deductible donations.
+One of its first ventures was the highly regarded “Service Clinic” program, now called the Beechcraft Maintenance Evaluation, featuring visual inspections of members’ aircraft by expert mechanics.
 Well over 10,000 inspections have since been performed, with three technical advisors serving as clinic inspectors.

 Beechcraft Pilot Proficiency Program (BPPP) – Since 1983 the ABS Air Safety Foundation has delivered “the best in Beechcraft flight training™” through classroom and now industry-leading distance education, combined with personalized flight instruction with Beech-expert flight instructors.
 BPPP has grown to include the innovative ABS Flight Instructor Academy, educating flight instructors everywhere on techniques for presenting transition and recurrent training in Beech aircraft; and the ABS AVIATOR program, which encourages ABS members to pursue lifelong learning opportunities and become even better and safer Beech pilots.

-Maintenance Initiatives – ABS/ASF has built upon its technical services and aircraft inspection programs in three ways: creating maintenance technical guides that add detail and ABS experience to supplement manufacturers’ maintenance manuals; recognizing superior Beech-specific maintenance facilities with the ABS Center of Excellence shop accreditation program; and the industry-leading ABS Maintenance Academy to teach practicing mechanics and aircraft inspectors the type-specific knowledge and skills they need to better care for ABS members’ airplanes.
+Maintenance Initiatives – ABS/ASF has built upon its technical services and aircraft evaluation programs in three ways: creating maintenance technical guides that add detail and ABS experience to supplement manufacturers’ maintenance manuals and the industry-leading ABS Maintenance Academy to teach practicing mechanics and aircraft inspectors the type-specific knowledge and skills they need to better care for ABS members’ airplanes.

 Research – The Foundation conducts aviation safety research, safety programs, and regulatory advocacy on behalf of ABS members and in cooperation with other aviation organizations.
 Examples include ASF’s V-tail integrity confirmation study, the spar web investigation, and ongoing participation and expert consultation in aircraft accident investigations.

-Wichita, KS – In 1982 the Society moved into its newly constructed headquarters on Mid-Continent Airport in Wichita, Kansas.
-In 1988, the building was expanded to its current size of 3,200 square feet.
+Wichita, KS – In 1982 the Society moved into its, then, newly constructed headquarters on Mid-Continent Airport in Wichita, Kansas, where it remained for 35 years.
+In 2017 the ABS headquarters moved across from Colonel James Jabarah Airport (KAAO) and expanded to its current size of 3,200 square feet.

 Oshkosh/AirVenture – ABS began its participation in the Experimental Aircraft Association’s annual event in Oshkosh, Wisconsin in 1983 – now called AirVenture.
 There, aircraft enthusiasts have enjoyed the Society’s hospitality tent and attended ABS-sponsored technical forums, “Tent Topics” and special events.

 www.bonanza.org – ABS created www.bonanza.org in 1996.
 The site quickly gained value for easy access to e-mail advisory service; online registration for ABS events; connections to fellow members and other aviation sites; and merchandise at the ABS Store.
-Two valuable website sections are ABS Hangar Flying and Shops & Mechanics Recommendations.
-Hangar Flying is a member-to-member discussion board for questions and tips and is also frequented by ABS’ technical experts.
-Shops & Mechanics is an opportunity for members to share their vendor experiences with fellow members who are looking for service providers.
+Two valuable website sections are ABS Member Forum and Find a Mechanic feature.
+The Member Forum is a member-to-member discussion board for questions and tips and is also frequented by ABS’ technical experts.
+The Find a Mechanic is a searchable database of all Mechanics who have graduated from the in-person ABS Maintenance Academy.

 CD-ROM – In 1997, a major information resource – the ABS CD-ROM Reference Library – was created.
 Updated every other year, the CD’s search engine provides access to selected topics in all ABS Magazines and Newsletters since 1967.
-ABS is currently in the process of loading copies of all back issues, in a searchable format, onto www.bonanza.org.
+Now, ABS members can view copies of all back issues, in a searchable format, in the magazine archives on www.bonanza.org.

 Initiatives – In 2003, “Technical Initiative” was launched to address issues of the aging Beechcraft fleet.
 Another major proactive effort, begun in 2004, was an “Education Initiative.”
 A year later, the ABS Aviator program was created to promote and reward lifelong learning by members.
 Both the Technical and Education Initiatives are dedicated to the memory of long-time BPPP Administrator Sam James

-Board/Staff/Advisors – ABS is operated by a nine-member Board of Directors and a five-member staff in Wichita.
+Board/Staff/Advisors – ABS is operated by a nine-member Board of Directors and a six-member staff in Wichita, KS.
 It contracts with seven Technical Advisors and occasionally other subject matter experts to support members and their airplanes.
 ABS is consistently held up by FAA, AOPA, EAA, and others in the industry as the model of what an aircraft “type club” should be and do.
 ABS is a dynamic organization whose strengths come from the participation and enthusiasm of its membership.
-Our members have been introduced to several new value added services such as the free BPPP online ground school, the ABS Maintenance Academy to instruct IAs and A&Ps how to maintain our aircraft, a new video on general maintenance, and flight instructor training that has trained more than 200 flight instructors in the last 2.5 years.
-Members are also able to participate by attending our conventions, fly-ins, collaborations with EAA Oshkosh, Sun ‘n Fun, AOPA weekend Fly-Ins, service clinics and more.
+Our members have been introduced to several new value added services such as the free BPPP online ground school, the ABS Maintenance Academy to instruct IAs and A&Ps how to maintain our aircraft, a new video on general maintenance, and flight instructor training that has trained more than 200 flight instructors.
+Members are also able to participate by attending our conventions, fly-ins, collaborations with EAA Oshkosh, Sun ‘n Fun, AOPA weekend Fly-Ins, Beechcraft Maintenance Evaluations (formerly Service Clinics) and more.

-In late 2012 a group of ABS members/volunteers and staff began the planning and implementation of the new web platform that would get our members up to speed with latest in technology.
-Our goal was to build a very robust, searchable digital library that had 45 years of stored ABS intellectual property to connect our community with other ABS members and Beechcraft enthusiast.
+Updating Technology - In late 2012, a group of ABS members/volunteers and staff began the planning and implementation of the new web platform that would get our members up to speed with latest in technology.
+Our goal was to build a very robust, searchable digital library that had 45 years of stored ABS intellectual property to connect our community with other ABS members and Beechcraft enthusiasts.

 Our new website/digital library provides a clear message of who we are and the rich history of ABS information our members are seeking.
 The website also features a clean design and navigation system with improved menu functionality that directs you to the information most relevant to you.